 Under without-project conditions, recent historical maintenance dredging practices are projected to continue.
 Maintenance dredging will continue on an assumed annual basis with individual channel reaches being dredged in alternate years as needed.
-The total projected maintenance dredged material volume over the 50-year study period is 66.7 million cubic yards.
-Note that by approximately 2044 CIDMMA is projected to stop receiving dredged material and maintenance material from the inner channels will be placed at the Norfolk Ocean Disposal Site.
+The total projected maintenance dredged material volume over the 50-year study period is 66.7 MCY.
+Note that by approximately

+2044 CIDMMA is projected to stop receiving dredged material and maintenance material from the inner channels will be placed at the NODS.

-4.5.4 With Project Dredging Assumptions
+4.5.4 With Project Initial Dredging Assumptions